Summer corn salad is the full of fresh flavors and veggies. Corn, cucumbers and tomatoes come together to make the perfect summer side dish.

 - 1/4 cup fresh basil

-- Cook corn on the cob and allow to cool for a bit.
-Cut corn kernels off the cob.
+- Cook corn on the cob in a large pot of water for 3-5 minutes and allow to cool for a bit.
+Use a sharp knife to cut corn kernels off the corn cobs.

 - Dice onion, halve cherry tomatoes and slice cucumber.

-- In a mixing bowl, stir together the vinegar, oil, salt and pepper.
+- In a large bowl, stir together the vinegar, oil, salt and pepper.
 Toss in the vegetables.
 Refrigerate for at least an hour.

 - Before serving, chiffonade the basil and toss into salad.